Constrained Adaptive Rejection Sampling: Evaluation

 The KL divergence of CARS is on average 1.5$\times$ lower than MCMC and 1.8$\times$ lower than AWRS.
 MCMC shows characteristic convergence behavior, starting with high divergence ($\sim$26) and gradually decreasing toward CARS's level over multiple steps, but never fully reaching the desired distributional accuracy.
 The differentiating factor is therefore efficiency, where CARS offers noticeable gains.

-As expected, approximate methods suffer in most metrics, with AWRS showing particularly poor performance.
-Per-class breakdowns in \Cref{app:mol_results} confirm these trends across all molecular families and language models.
+Approximate methods suffer in most metrics.
+Per-class breakdowns in Appendix~\ref{app:mol_results} confirm these trends across all molecular families and language models.
 We note that the \emph{diversity} metric is a molecule-specific metric and is not the same as adherence to the exact probability distribution.

 \paragraph{Summary.} In molecular synthesis, where both validity and diversity are essential, CARS achieves the best of both worlds: unbiased sampling that preserves chemical diversity, together with large improvements in computational efficiency over standard rejection sampling.